ADN Degree – Associate Degree in Nursing Programs

 Licensed practical nurses (LPNs) who are interested in becoming registered nurses (RNs) can do so by completing an associate in nursing (ASN) program.
 LPN-to-ASN programs are explicitly designed for LPNs who want to continue their education and earn their RN designation.

 The LPN-to-ASN program at Herzing University takes 20 to 24 months to complete and requires a minimum of 72 credits.
-LPNs who complete the program will be eligible to take the NCLEX-RN exam and become licensed RNs.
+LPNs who complete the program can take the NCLEX-RN exam and become licensed RNs.

-• Location: Campuses in Birmingham, AL, Orlando & Tampa, FL, and Akron, OH
+- Location: Campuses in Birmingham, AL, Orlando & Tampa, FL, and Akron, OH, and Nashville, TN

 Excelsior University’s associate in science in nursing program is designed for licensed practical nurses, licensed vocational nurses, paramedics, and certain military personnel who wish to enhance their knowledge of nursing theory and demonstrate RN-level competency in a clinical setting.